Eaton Hall

 The Second World War brought a changed role for the house, first as a hospital (as it had been in the First World War), before the Royal Naval College at Dartmouth moved in during 1943.
 In 1946 the house was let on a long lease to the Army, who used it an Officer Cadet Training School until they moved out in the late 1950s following the end of National Service.
 Responsibility for the house then passed to the trustees of the current Duke, due to his young age.
 Although sound and despite the clear architectural importance of such a building, they decided that, in their opinion, the house was too costly and of a different era and so put in motion moves which would end in the demolition of the Hall.

 The first contents sale was held in 1955 with others occuring at frequent intervals until the now empty and stripped Eaton Hall was finally demolished in 1961, leaving only the chapel and stable blocks.
 In 1967 a new, smaller house was built on the edge of the footprint of the old building.
 However, this house was impressive but controversially in the Modern-style.
-It was designed by the Ultimately, whatever the level of the Hall was refaced in a French Classical ‘chateau’ style makeover in 1989 for the 6th Duke, to designs by the Percy Thomas Partnership.
+More recently, the house was again updated, this time to be refaced in a French Classical ‘chateau’ style makeover in 1989 for the 6th Duke, to designs by the Percy Thomas Partnership, and where Hugh Richard Louis Grosvenor, 7th Duke of Westminster, and his wife have now decided to move back to, from London, following their marriage in June 2024.